pippinlee/open-journalism-project/media.md

 As we develop better standards for audio and video, and as bandwidth becomes less of a constraint, expect further experimentation into what audio and video can (and must) be used for.
 As Wifi coverage increases our devices will become more constantly connected.
 At the same time, our devices' memory capacity is increasing, allowing us to save more content, so we will likely see more capabilities for offline access.

-Building offline features that allow us to consume multimedia like audio and video will likely see more attention in the future as cellphone abilities increase and native applications start storing content offline by default.
+Building technology so that media like audio and video can be viewed offline is something that will likely see more attention in the future.
+This will trend will follow our devices and their storage abilities, as well as the capabilities of more native apps building in offline modes as a main feature.

 <h1 id="eac">Examples and Code</h1>